GingerBreadIdeas/gingerbreadideas/_posts/2024-10-10-programista.md

 ---
-title: My article in programista magazine
+title:Our article in programista magazine
 categories:
   - posts
 tags: